futianfan/GenoCraft/README.md

 5. **Visualization**: Offers various visualization tools for better interpretation of the results.
 6. **Pseudotime Analysis**: (To be implemented)

-For each step, input files, scripts to run, and expected output files are mentioned.

 ### 🔬 Single Cell RNA Analysis